pulumi/pulumi-hugo/themes/default/content/resources/production-ready-networking-aws-with-python/index.md

 # The content of the hero section.
 hero:
     # The title text in the hero.
 This also serves as the pages H1.
-    title: "Production-ready Networking on AWS with Python"
+    title: "Production-Ready Networking on AWS with Python"
     # The image the appears on the right hand side of the hero.
     image: "/icons/containers.svg"